 In English as she is normally spoke, the word independent is composed of the prefix in, meaning “not,” and the suffix dependent, meaning “dependent.”
 So, for example, when the United States became independent, it meant that no external party was funding or controlling her government.
-If my daughter was to become independent, it would mean that she was making her own decisions in the world, and I didn’t need to give her a bottle every three hours.
+If my daughter were to become independent, it would mean that she was making her own decisions in the world, and I didn’t need to give her a bottle every three hours.

 In the case of Zimbabwe, however, this word seems to have changed strangely and taken on an almost opposite meaning.
 From La Wik:

 The Unilateral Declaration of Independence (UDI) of Rhodesia from the United Kingdom was signed on November 11, 1965 by the administration of Ian Smith, whose Rhodesian Front party opposed black majority rule in the then British colony.
 Although it declared independence from the United Kingdom it maintained allegiance to Queen Elizabeth II.
 The British government, the Commonwealth, and the United Nations condemned the move as illegal.
 Rhodesia reverted to de facto and de jure British control as “the British Dependency of Southern Rhodesia” for a brief period in 1979 to 1980, before regaining its independence as Zimbabwe in 1980.

 So, strangely enough, the country now known as Zimbabwe declared independence in 1965, much as the US declared independence in 1776.
 The former, however, was not genuine independence, but rather illegal independence.
 In order to gain genuine, legal independence, the country now known as Zimbabwe had to first revert to British control, i.e., surrender its illegal independence.
 Are you feeling confused yet?
 It gets better: